LaskawiecPiotr/ECG-Based-Apnea-Detection/README.md

 ## Dataset

-We use the Apnea-ECG dataset, which contains electrocardiogram (ECG) recordings for sleep apnea detection.
-For details on how to access and use this dataset, please refer to the official dataset documentation: Apnea-ECG Database.
+We use the **[Apnea-ECG dataset](https://www.physionet.org/content/apnea-ecg/)**, which contains electrocardiogram (ECG) recordings for sleep apnea detection.
+For details on how to access and use this dataset, please refer to the official dataset documentation.

 ## Implementation